spacetelescope/jdaviz/docs/index.rst

          Jump to Rampviz

-``jdaviz`` is a package of astronomical data analysis visualization tools based on the Jupyter platform.
-These GUI-based tools link data visualization and interactive analysis.
-They are designed to work within a Jupyter notebook cell, as a standalone desktop application, or as embedded windows within a website -- all with nearly identical user interfaces.
+``jdaviz`` is a Python package for interactive data visualization and analysis tools for astronomical observations. ``jdaviz`` works within a Jupyter notebook, as a standalone desktop app, a command-line application, or embedded within a website -- all with nearly identical user interfaces.

 ``jdaviz`` applications currently include tools for interactive visualization of spectroscopic and imaging data.